 We may need to transfer your information to other group companies or service providers in countries outside the EEA (European Economic Area).
 This may happen if our servers or suppliers and service providers are based outside the EEA, or if you use our services and products while visiting countries outside this area.

-We may also share your information with partner organisations we’ve chosen carefully, so they can contact you about their products and services if you’ve agreed to this.
+We may also share your information with partner organisations we’ve chosen carefully, so they can contact you about their products and services.

 Keeping your personal information secure

-We have specialised security teams who constantly review and improve our measures to protect your personal information from unauthorised access, accidental loss or destruction.
+We have specialised security teams who constantly review and improve our measures to protect your personal information from unauthorised access, accidental loss, disclosure or destruction.

-If we have a contract with another organisation to provide a service on our behalf, we’ll make sure they have appropriate security measures and only process your information in the way we’ve authorised.
+If we have a contract with another organisation to provide us with services or a service on our behalf to process your personal information, we’ll make sure they have appropriate security measures and only process your information in the way we’ve authorised them to.
 These organisations won’t be entitled to use your personal information for their own purposes.
 If necessary, our security teams will check them to make sure they meet the security requirements we’ve set.